netguru/xcconfigs/README.md

 ## Roadmap

-#### Version 0.4
+#### Version 0.5

-The main focus of this release will be fixing issues encountered when integrating version 0.3.
-Also, more documentation and examples will be added.
+The main focus of this release will be fixing issues encountered when integrating version 0.4.

 ## About

-This project is made and maintained with <3 by [Netguru](https://netguru.co).
+This project is made and maintained with ♡ by [Netguru](https://netguru.co).

 ### License